 Research into the “pacification” of the favelas of Rio de Janeiro tends to exaggerate the extent to which “state control” has been imposed.
-In reality, the process represents a complex negotiation between police and drug traffickers that comes with a diverse mix of advantages and disadvantages for armed actors and local residents alike, writes Matthew Richmond (Universidade Estadual Paulista).
+In reality, the process represents a complex negotiation between police and drug traffickers that comes with a diverse mix of advantages and disadvantages for armed actors and local residents alike, writes Matthew Richmond (Universidade Estadual Paulista) following on from his participation in the LSE LACC, PUC-SP, UNICAMP Researcher Links Workshop on Governance, Crime, and International Security.

 Violence resulting from conflicts between criminal groups and police has risen steadily across much of Latin America in recent years.
 The effects tend to be most felt in marginalised urban neighbourhoods, where widespread poverty and weak provision of essential services create opportunities for drug trafficking factions, street gangs, and militias to entrench local influence.
 In response, police often use militarised and exceptional tactics to confront such groups.
 Residents can easily get caught in the middle of these conflicts, criminalised by police and exposed to abuses by both sides.